pytest-dev/pyfakefs/release/_sources/usage.rst.txt

 Access to files in the real file system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you want to have read access to real files or directories , you can map
+If you want to have read access to real files or directories, you can map
 them into the fake file system using ``add_real_file()``,
 ``add_real_directory()`` and ``add_real_paths()``.
 They take a file path, a
 directory path, or a list of paths, respectively, and make them accessible